Floorp-Projects/Floorp/python/mach/README.rst

             # Do stuff here.

 When the module is loaded, the decorators tell mach about all handlers.
 When mach runs, it takes the assembled metadata from these handlers and hooks it up to the command line driver.
 Under the hood, arguments passed to the decorators are being used as arguments to *argparse.ArgumentParser.add_parser()* and *argparse.ArgumentParser.add_argument()*.
-See the documentation for *argparse* for more.
+See the documentation in the *mach.base* module for more.

-Currently, you also need to hook up some plumbing in *mach.main.Mach*.
-In the future, we hope to have automatic detection of submodules.
+The Python modules defining mach commands do not need to live inside the main mach source tree.
+If a path on *sys.path* contains a *mach/commands* directory, modules will be loaded automatically by mach and any classes containing the decorators described above will be detected and loaded automatically by mach.
+So, to add a new subcommand to mach, you just need to ensure your Python module is present on *sys.path*.

 Minimizing Code in Mach
 -----------------------